 The trader best price selection is potentially limited then by exposure threshold defined by credit risk function.
-These limits apply as well to intra-group trades.

 4.3.
 Tick size liquidity bands 5 and 6 (from 2 000 trades per day)

 Notification if <1 average trade per business day in the previous year: N